ucb-stat133/stat133-fall-2017/syllabus/policies.md

 ### Tests

 - There will be one 50-minute in-class midterm, and one 3-hour final exam.
-- The tentative date of the midterm is TBD.
+- The tentative date of the midterm is Friday October 6th (to be confirmed).
 - The final exam is currently scheduled for Day, Dec ddth from time1 to time2. (classroom to be announced).
 - If you do not take the final, you will NOT pass the class.
 - Please don't cheat.
 It's not worth it.